-- 1. Numerical Recipes: The Art of Scientific Computing; William H. Press and others. - 2.
-Numerical Methods that Work; Forman Acton. - 3.
-Introduction to Algorithms; Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein. - 4.
-Operations Research: Applications and Algorithms; Wayne Winston.
+1. Numerical Recipes: The Art of Scientific Computing, by William H. Press and others.

+2. Numerical Methods that Work, by Forman Acton.

+3. Introduction to Algorithms, by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.

+4. Operations Research: Applications and Algorithms, by Wayne Winston.

-You may not need them for actual programming since you can utilize appropriate solvers from Matlab/Mathematica, but they can serve as sources of ideas for your computations.
+You may not need them for actual programming since you can utilize appropriate solvers from Matlab/ Mathematica, but they can serve as sources of ideas and inspiration for your computational models and related computations.